 - Distributing, possessing, or using alcohol or mood-altering substances during school, on school grounds, or during a school-sponsored activity on or off campus - Smoking and/or possession of tobacco products on campus or at school-sponsored events - Vaping and/or possession of vaping materials on campus or at school-sponsored events - Inappropriate conduct at school-sponsored activities off campus (e.g., public transportation, retreats, dances, etc.) - Difficulties with civil authorities - Forms of dishonesty, such as stealing or cheating (See Academic Honesty) - Truancy - Possession or circulation of pornographic material - Disrespect (physical or verbal) to any person within the Presentation community (or disrespect to the school itself) including verbal and written threats.
-This includes postings on social networking sites such as Facebook, Twitter, Snapchat, Instagram, etc. - Online depiction of illegal activity - Attempts to cause disruption of the educational processes of the school - Continuous misconduct - Stealing or possession of stolen goods - Use of the internet, either on or off the campus, for the purpose of bullying or other uses detrimental to a positive school climate - Fighting - Possession of a weapon (see pages 15-16) - Vandalism (Any damage will be the financial responsibility of the parent / guardian.)
+This includes postings on social networking sites such as Facebook, Twitter, Snapchat, Instagram, etc. - Recording or photographing a member of the Presentation community without their permission - Online depiction of illegal activity - Attempts to cause disruption of the educational processes of the school - Continuous misconduct - Stealing or possession of stolen goods - Use of the internet, either on or off the campus, for the purpose of bullying or other uses detrimental to a positive school climate

+- Fighting

+- Possession of a weapon (see pages 15-16)

+- Vandalism (Any damage will be the financial responsibility of the parent / guardian.)